TRIM: A Self-Supervised Video Summarization Framework Maximizing Temporal Relative Information and Representativeness

 \subsection{Experiments Compute Resources}

 The experimental computational resources for all experiments have been outlined in this section.
 The proposed model was trained on a single GPU NVIDIA TITAN RTX for all our experiments.
-The training time for single fold, five-fold cross-validation, 10 independent runs, GPU memory usage for TVSUM and SUMME dataset is presented in table \ref{tab:resource-usage}.
-The proposed model shows minimal computational requirements and can be ideal for resource-constrained environments.
+The proposed model requires minimal computational requirements and can be ideal for resource-constrained environments.